 Away goals in soccer are the goals a team scores away from their “home” ground.
-Any time a team score a goal at a soccer stadium or field that is not their home field they have scored an “away” goal.
+Whenever a team scores a goal at a soccer stadium or field that is not their home field, they have scored an “away” goal.

 In the context of a game decided on aggregate goals, this would mean that there is an advantage to scoring as many goals as possible during an “away” game.
 This could give a team an advantage and allow them to win the game if the scoreline ends in a tie.